Ceiling fan

 A ceiling fan is a fan mounted on the ceiling of a room or space, usually electrically powered, that uses hub-mounted rotating blades to circulate air.
 They cool people effectively by increasing air speed.
-Fans do not reduce air temperature or relative humidity, unlike air-conditioning equipment but create a cooling effect by helping to evaporate sweat and increase heat exchange via convection.
-Fans may add a small amount of heat to the room mainly due to waste heat from the motor, though partially due to friction.
+Fans do not reduce air temperature or relative humidity, unlike air-conditioning equipment, but create a cooling effect by helping to evaporate sweat and increase heat exchange via convection.
+Fans add a small amount of heat to the room mainly due to waste heat from the motor, and partially due to friction.
 Fans use significantly less power than air conditioning as cooling air is thermodynamically expensive.
-In the winter a ceiling fan can also be used to bring warm air, which naturally rises, back down to occupants.
-This can affect both thermostat readings and occupants' comfort, thereby improving climate control energy efficiency.
+In the winter, fans move warmer air, which naturally rises, back down to occupants.
+This can affect both thermostat readings and occupants' comfort, thereby improving the energy efficiency of climate control.
 Many ceiling fan units also double as light fixtures, eliminating the need for separate overhead lights in a room.